-The current committee consists of nine members.They are:
+The current committee consists of eight members.They are:

 Secretary: Jean Evans